 The BC Building Code requirements for radon vary by year and region.
 Some homes have a radon stub pipe or an extended pipe that runs through the house.
-These features are the beginning of a radon mitigation system and can make installation easier.
+These features are the beginning of a radon mitigation system and can make installation of an active system easier.
 Long-term (91 day) radon testing is still necessary to determine if additional mitigation steps are required to reduce the radon levels in a new home.